 Having a multi-step checkout process – the length of which is unknown – can create uncertainty and confusion, which is kryptonite for customers.
 To help them feel secure in the knowledge of what step is happening when, show them a progress bar indicating where they are in the process.

-According to Tidio, 21% of basket abandoners felt that the checkout should be simpler.
+According to Tidio, 21% of shoppers who abandon basket felt that the checkout should be simpler.
 For example, they might be concerned there’s no chance to review the purchase or make changes, so having a step marked ‘Review’ may help to ease concerns.

 On top of this, the length of checkout is a significant factor in basket abandonment.
 A lengthy process might cause the customer to give up or get irritated, so letting them know how fast they are moving through the checkout process is important.